 Generally, information you provide to us is stored on our secure servers, or on our cloud based systems which are located within the UK or in countries/areas which are considered to have adequate privacy and information security provisions, such as the EEA.
 However, there are times when we will need to store information outside these locations and where we do we will carry out transfer risk assessments where required to ensure that appropriate security measures are taken to protect your privacy rights.
 This may mean imposing contractual obligations on the recipient of your personal information where no other relevant safeguards exist.
-For example, we would ensure that a supplier based in the USA has signed up to “Privacy Shield”.
 Technical measures such as encryption will also be considered.

 How to raise a query, concern or complaint